leox2101/tarea3/README.md

 ## Follow

-We use the commands: nano nameofthefile.c to create the code file. then we use frama-c-gui -wprte nameofthefile.c to run it.
+We use the commands: nano nameofthefile.c to create the code file. then we use frama-c-gui -wp-rte nameofthefile.c to run it.

 ## References